ethz-asl/ethz-asl.github.io/_datasets/dynablox.md

 > L. Schmid, O. Andersson, A. Sulser, P. Pfreundschuh, R. Siegwart,
 > **“Dynablox: Real-time Detection of Diverse Dynamic Objects in Complex Environments”**, IEEE Robotics and Automation Letters (RA-L), Vol. 8, No. 10, pp. 6259-6266, 2023.

----

-*This page is part of the ASL Datasets collection.*